Answers to a few of the most common questions asked of the Office of Campus Safety .

-What should I do if I have a problem with how a Security Officer/Monitor handled my incident?
+What should I do if I have a problem with how a Safety Officer/Monitor handled my incident?

-In conclusion, Security is really not interested in prying in the lives of students.
+In conclusion, Safety is really not interested in prying in the lives of students.
 However, we need to minimize risk.
 In order to do so we have to investigate incidents brought to our attention.
-The following are the ways in which students can avoid incidents involving Security at your gathering.
+The following are the ways in which students can avoid incidents involving Safety at your gathering.